Craftsmanship in the Digital Age

 Architecture and Digital Fabrication in the Human Context

-An Enquiry Programme on the potential of digital technologies to trigger innovative responses in the design and making of architecture
+An Enquiry Programme examining the potential of digital technologies to trigger innovative responses in the design and making of architecture

 INTRODUCTION AND AIMS